The 'most classical' states of Euclidean invariant elementary quantum mechanical systems: Introduction

-We find that the existence and the properties of the most classical states of the elementary systems depend not only on the algebra of observables, but on whether the linear and angular momenta, or the linear momenta and the centre-of-mass vector operators are chosen to be the basic observables in the Lie algebra $e(3)$.
-Moreover, in contrast to the $E(2)$-invariant systems, in $E(3)$-invariant systems the existence of the most classical states is \emph{not} guaranteed for any two non-commuting observables; and even if these exist, then the expectation values of the observables could be considerably restricted relative to their classical values.
+We find that the existence and the properties of the most classical states of elementary systems depend not only on the algebra of observables, but also on the actual choice of the pair of observables.
+We show that, in contrast to the $E(2)$-invariant systems, in $E(3)$-invariant systems the existence of the most classical states is \emph{not} guaranteed for any two non-commuting observables; and even if these exist, then the expectation values of the observables could be considerably restricted relative to their classical values.

 In particular, (1) for the component ${\bf p}(\alpha)$ and ${\bf J}(\beta)$ of the linear and total angular momenta in the direction $\alpha^i$ and $\beta^i$, respectively, the most classical states exist precisely when the two directions are orthogonal to each other, and the expectation value of the former is zero and that of the latter is an integer/half-odd-integer times of $\hbar$ for systems with integer/half-odd-integer spin; (2) for the components ${\bf J}(\alpha)$ and ${\bf J}(\beta)$ of the angular momentum the most classical states always exist (see the third paragraph above, and \cite{Sz1} for the details); (3) for the component ${\bf p}(\alpha)$ and ${\bf C}(\beta)$ of the linear momentum and centre-of-mass, respectively, these states exist precisely when the angle between the directions $\alpha^i$ and $\beta^i$ is zero or an acute angle, and the range of the expectation value of ${\bf p}(\alpha)$ is restricted by this angle; (4) for the components ${\bf C}(\alpha)$ and ${\bf C}(\beta)$ of the centre-of-mass \emph{no such state exists at all} which could be represented by any differentiable, square integrable wave function.
 In the cases when these states exist, they form infinite parameter families.
 These are explicitly given in closed form, and they are considerably more general than the previously known ones.